openvinotoolkit/datumaro/docs/source/docs/command-reference/context/export.md

 The usage information can be printed with `datum import -f <format> -- --help`.

 Common export options:
-- Most formats (where applicable) support the `--save-images` option, which allows to export dataset images along with annotations.
+- Most formats (where applicable) support the `--save-media` option, which allows to export dataset images along with annotations.
 The option is disabled be default.
-- If `--save-images` is used, the `image-ext` option can be passed to specify the output image file extension (`.jpg`, `.png` etc.).
+- If `--save-media` is used, the `image-ext` option can be passed to specify the output image file extension (`.jpg`, `.png` etc.).
 By default, tries to Datumaro keep the original image extension.
 This option allows to convert all the images from one format into another.